Defense Secretary Lloyd Austin is hospitalized again, weeks after cancer treatment

 "We did not handle this right and I did not handle this right," Austin said.
 "I should have told the president about my cancer diagnosis.
 I should have also told my team and the American public, and I take full responsibility."

-The Pentagon said Austin's security detail took him to the Walter Reed National Military Medical Center on Sunday.
+The Pentagon said Austin's security detail took him to the Walter Reed National Military Medical Center Sunday afternoon.

-Ryder added that Austin was "retaining the functions and duties of his office," and that the deputy secretary was prepared to assume the role if necessary.
+In a joint statement later that day, trauma medical director Dr. John Maddox and Center for Prostate Disease Research of the Murtha Cancer Center director Dr. Gregory Chesnut said that Austin had been admitted to the critical care unit and it was unclear how long he would be hospitalized.

+"The current bladder issue is not expected to change his anticipated full recovery," they said.
+"His cancer prognosis remains excellent."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.